Leonard Fournette Player Prop Bets for NFL Week 12 | Tampa Bay vs. Indianapolis 11/28/2021

 Season Stats

-- Fournette has racked up a team-best 521 rushing yards (52.1 per game) with four touchdowns.
+- Fournette has rushed for a team-leading 521 yards on 122 carries (52.1 yards per game) and scored four touchdowns.

 - And he has added 44 catches for 323 yards (32.3 per game).